A mechanism for sizing different items relative to each other.

 Maybe the apple is a bit tougher as you've got to eat around the core, so let's call that a 2-pointer.

 Then the orange and banana have to be peeled first so that might make it more difficult than both of the previous fruits.
-Here we therefore know its harder than the grape and apple but how much harder?
+We therefore know it's harder than the grape and apple but how much harder?
 Is it harder than the coconut?

 As we go through these estimations conversations will occur within the team and you'll discover more with understandings beginning to align.
 In this example this might include things like:

-Maybe the orange has pips in it and also its more difficult then the banana?
+Maybe the orange has pips in it and also it's more difficult than the banana?